GoogleCloudPlatform/python-docs-samples/speech/api/README.md

-# Google Cloud Speech API Sample (REST API)
+# Google Cloud Speech API Samples

-This example demos accessing the [Google Cloud Speech API](http://cloud.google.com/speech) via its REST API.
+These examples demo accessing the [Google Cloud Speech API](http://cloud.google.com/speech) in streaming mode (via its gRPC API) and in non-streaming mode (via its REST API).

 ## Prerequisites